 - Proposing an unrealistic budget

 - Providing too little or too much information

 - Failing to demonstrate community support

 - Failing to provide enough evidence that the project/program will become self-sufficient and sustain itself after the grant is completed

 - Failing to follow directions

 - Using jargon and acronyms

 Sometimes, the difference between being awarded funding and losing out is in the small details.
 So…polish, polish, and polish again!
 Double-check everything.
 Get a second opinion.
 With a little sweat and elbow grease, your proposal might just be the lucky winner!

 Even the most worthwhile projects don't always get funded.
 Try not to be discouraged if your application is denied.
 Rather, look at the rejection as an opportunity to build relationships and to learn what you can change to improve your chances next time.
 If all goes well, though, you might be successful your first time around.
-Submitting your final draft to our grant proposal editing service is a great way to ensure your grant proposal is as good as it can be.
+Submitting your final draft to our editing service is a great way to ensure your grant proposal is as good as it can be.